This 10 minute dessert is a great way to enjoy the fresh delicate flavour of persimmons on a smooth vanilla ricotta base.

 How to ripen them

-Leave persimmons at room temperature to ripen.
-If you need them to ripen quickly, place them near bananas, onions or potatoes and the ethylene gas produced will speed up the ripening process.
-As they ripen they become softer and turn a deeper orange colour.
+If you need persimmons to ripen quickly keep them near bananas, onions or potatoes so the ethylene gas these fruit/vegetables produce speeds up the ripening process.

 Store unripe persimmons at room temperature till they ripen, and then in the fridge.